Federal Aviation Administration (FAA), DOT.

 (a) There must be a means for any door installed between the OFCR compartment and the passenger cabin to be quickly opened from inside the OFCR compartment, even when crowding from an emergency evacuation occurs at each side of the door.

 (b) Doors installed across emergency egress routes must have a means to latch them in the open position.
 The latching means must be able to withstand the loads imposed upon it when the door is subjected to the ultimate inertia forces, relative to the surrounding structure, listed in § 25.561(b).

 (c) A placard must be displayed in a conspicuous place on the outside of the entrance door of the OFCR compartment, and on any other door(s) installed across emergency egress routes of the OFCR compartment, requiring those doors to be latched open during TT&L when the OFCR compartment is occupied.
 This requirement does not apply to emergency escape hatches installed in the floor of the OFCR compartment.
-A placard must be displayed in a conspicuous place on the outside of the entrance door to the OFCR compartment that requires it to be closed and locked when it is not occupied.
+A placard must be displayed in a conspicuous place on the outside of the entrance door to the OFCR compartment that requires it to be closed and locked when it is not Start Printed Page 85occupied.
 Procedures for meeting these requirements must be transmitted to the operator for incorporation into its training programs and appropriate operational manuals.

 (d) For all doors installed in the OFCR compartment, there must be a means to preclude anyone from being trapped inside the OFCR compartment.
 If a locking mechanism is installed, it must be capable of being unlocked from the outside without the aid of special tools.
 The lock must not prevent opening from the inside of the OFCR compartment at any time.

 3. In addition to the requirements of § 25.562 for seats, which are occupiable during takeoff and landing, and restraint systems, the OFCR compartment structure must be compatible with the loads imposed by the seats as a result of the conditions specified in § 25.562(b).